kennethjohnbalgos/tribe-calc/README.md

 ## Test Coverage

-- The tests covers the following:
-  -- Sessions: Login, Registration, and Logout
-  -- Models: Format and Bundles validation
+- Models: Format and Bundles validation
-  -- Features: Calculator Accessiblity and Functionality
+- Features: Calculator Accessiblity and Functionality
+- Sessions: Registration, Login and Logout
 - To run the test, trigger it inside the project folder:
   `rspec`